stonychen/anno-cli/README.md

 ### Define Your Own Template

-You can define your own local template on local folder `./templates`.
+You can define your own local template in your local folder `./templates`.

 #### Step 1 Template folder structure
 ```